saiorama/cloud-browser/README.md

 `action_hooks`: this is a bit of a value added feature.
 You could ask the interface to display various bells and whistles at any level of the interface.
 E.g., you could ask the interface to display an OpenAI textbox and set up a prompt to tell OpenAI what to do.
 In this example, we have asked OpenAI to explain what a given Lambda function does.

 A special note about the `prompt` field inside `action_hooks`.
 Since the `prompt` might only make sense if some contextual information from the AWS resource is included, the `prompt` can include two special string `$title` and `$subtitle`.
 While create the Open AI request, `$title` and `$subtitle` will be replaced by the actual value of `title` and `subtitle`.

+# Why did you build Cloud Browser?

+1. I liked the technical challenge.
+2. I've always wanted a better interface to view my AWS resources.
+3. Maybe this will be *it* for some definition of _it_